mgr32/newrelic-spring-cloud-openfeign-issue/README.md

 ### Overview

-This is a simple project showing the inconsistency in transaction names given by `newrelic-java-agent`, depending on Spring Boot major version and Spring Cloud OpenFeign's `@EnableFeignClients` annotation.
+This is a simple project showing the inconsistency in transaction names given by `newrelic-java-agent`, depending on the order of class loading (making it non-deterministic between different applications and innocuous classpath changes in the same application).

 ### Steps to reproduce

-1. Configure New Relic Java Agent 8.0.1 as per instructions at https://docs.newrelic.com/install/java/ (`newrelic.yml` used for tests can be found in `src/main/resources` - it has not been modified apart from `app_name`, `license_key` and `log_level`).
+1. Configure New Relic Java Agent 8.2.0 as per instructions at https://docs.newrelic.com/install/java/ (`newrelic.yml` used for tests can be found in `src/main/resources` - it has not been modified apart from `app_name`, `license_key` and `log_level`).
 2. Run `./gradlew clean bootJar`